Atoms meet symbols: Introduction

 \

 In the first part of this paper (Sections \ref{sec:theory-of-atoms} and \ref{sec:atomes-meet-symbols}), we extend the theory of atoms to the \(G\)-equivariant setting and unify it with the theory of modular symbols.
 This unification is motivated by the observation that these two perspectives---the ``atomic'' and the ``symbolic''---are complementary facets of a deeper structure.
-While the theory of \(G\)-equivariant atoms provides powerful global invariants derived from the interplay between Gromov-Witten theory and the Mumford-Tate group action on the total cohomology of a variety \(X\), the theory of modular symbols captures the local geometry of the group action by analyzing characters of \(G\)-representations on the normal bundles to the fixed locus \(X^G\).
-Since a fundamental operation like a \(G\)-equivariant blowup simultaneously alters both the global atomic content and the local fixed-locus geometry, a complete invariant must track both transformations.
+While the theory of \(G\)-equivariant atoms provides powerful global invariants derived from the interplay between Gromov-Witten theory and the Mumford-Tate group action on the total cohomology of a variety \(X\), the theory of modular symbols captures the local geometry of the action of a finite group $G$, by analyzing by analyzing characters of \(G\)-representations on the normal bundles to the fixed locus \(X^G\).
+Since a \(G\)-equivariant blowup simultaneously alters both the global atomic content and the local fixed-locus geometry, a complete invariant must track both transformations.